eugenius1/eugenius1.github.io/_posts/2021-04-05-i-built-a-tool-to-use-instagrams-unofficial-apis.md

 ## Finding solutions & why unofficial

 So I started with an internet search of how I could get a list of the accounts I follow, my "followings".
-In my case, I wanted this list narrowed down to the accounts that don't follow me, in other words accounts that are not my friends'.
+In my case I wanted this list narrowed down to the accounts that don't follow me so in other words, accounts that are not my friends'.
 I also wanted to find out which accounts have been inactive for a long time.

 I came across this [StackOverflow question](https://stackoverflow.com/q/32407851) from 2015,